KandilKhaled/neocortexapi/Erdi_ProjectWork/Final_Documentation-all.md

 ## private static object CastListToType(List<object> enumerable, Type elementType)

-The CastListToType method is used to convert a list of objects to a specific type.
+Used to convert a list of objects to a specific type.
 It uses the Cast method of the System.Linq.Enumerable class to do the conversion.

 Example: https://github.com/KandilKhaled/neocortexapi/blob/6ac4ee5f46e9000ad59746b4f008aca920c16254/source/NeoCortexEntities/HtmSerializer.cs#L933